stoeffn/stoeffn/content/privacy.md

 You can prevent storage of cookies by choosing a "disable cookies" option in your browser settings.
 But this can limit the functionality of our Internet offers as a result.

 ## Disclosure
 According to the Federal Data Protection Act, you have a right to free-of-charge information about your stored data, and possibly entitlement to correction, blocking or deletion of such data.
-Inquiries can be directed to the email address [mail@stoeffn.de](mailto:mail@stoeffn.de)
+Inquiries can be directed to the email address [mail@stoeffn.de](mailto:mail@stoeffn.de).

+## Third Parties
+The contents of this web presence are hosted by [GitHub Inc.](https://github.com) and routed through servers operated by [Cloudflare Inc.](https://www.cloudflare.com) in order to provide improved security, performance, and availability.